eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute UK government actions on social media bans for young people
+No evidence found in cross-references, web search, or Wikipedia to support the claim about UK social media bans for young people.

 “The House of Commons defeated an amendment to ban under-16s from social media by 307 votes to 173 on 9 March.”